Using SlowmoVideo To Create Awesome Slow Motion Videos

 Download slowmoVideo for Windows here – follow the tips carefully and note that you do need ffmpeg in the same directory as the main slowmoUI program.

-If you need to download ffmpeg it’s in 7z format – extract it with an archive manager e.g. 7-zip or Peazip.
+If you need to download ffmpeg it’s in 7z format – extract it with an archive manager e.g. the free Peazip.

 slowmoVideo enjoys something of a cult following on Linux so the release of a new Windows version is a long awaited bonus.